Sabrina-Nawaz/book-search-engine/README.md

 ## Usage & Installation

-As this repository is not deployed, you will need to download the files, have MongoDB installed and then enter the following commands in the terminal: `npm init -y`, `npm install express` and `npm install mongoose`.
+To install this application, you will need to install it locally by entering the command `npm install`.
+After the installation of the packages, you need to enter `npm run develop`.
 Lastly, enter the command `npm start` to initiate the server.

-## Tests
+## Technology

+This application was created with the following technologies:

+MongoDB
+Express.js
+React.js
+Node.js
+JavaScript
+GraphQL API
+Apollo Server

 ## License